Forum-Informationsfreiheit/OffenesParlament/README.md

 ## Resetting the database

-In case you need to reset the database (delete all migrations, flush the db content, etc.), run these commands in the django project folder 'offenesparlament':
+In case you need to reset the database (delete all migrations, flush the db content, recreate all objects etc.), run these commands in the django project folder 'offenesparlament':

 ```
-python remove_migrations.py && python manage.py flush --noinput
+python remove_migrations.py && rm db.sqlite3 && python manage.py makemigrations && python manage.py migrate
 ```

 ## Initial scraping